MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 #### Identity RBAC

-Using the previously described personas, here are examples of how RBAC can be applied to production (Staging / Test / Production environments based on the [current architectures](#current-architectures) section) and pre-production (Development based on the [current architectures](#current-architectures) section) environments using the following built-in Azure RBAC roles:
+Using the previously described personas, here are examples of how RBAC can be applied to production (staging / test / production environments based on the [current architectures](#current-architectures) section) and pre-production (development based on the [current architectures](#current-architectures) section) environments using the following built-in Azure RBAC roles:

 #### Standard roles